 Contact one of the Alberta Intake Supervisor-Educators with any questions you may have:

 Download and complete the Application Form.
 Compile all required documents listed in the application form.
-Submit this material to Philip or Darlene, whichever CPE Intake Supervisor-Educator is closest to you geographically.
+Submit this material to& Kathy or Darlene, whichever CPE Intake Supervisor-Educator is closest to you geographically.

 Applicants are notified that their application has been received.
 Following the application deadline listed on the website, those selected to be interviewed will be notified, and those not selected will also be notified.